screemix/map_book_friending_app/README.md

 ## Context

 Friending app that can match you with your potential friends based on your book taste.
-Application uses the features of your favorite book to find the people with most similar taste.
+Application uses the features of your favorite books to find the people with most similar taste.
 Developed as a part of MAP course, Innopolis University, F21.

 ### Team